ChrisWhealy/wasm_sha3/README.md

 ## Extendible Output Function (XOF) Mode

-When used in XOF mode, the SHA3 function can produce an arbitrary quantity of psuedo-random output data.
+When used in XOF mode, the SHA3 function can produce an arbitrary quantity of pseudo-random output data.

 §6.2 in the above NIST FIPS 202 document describes the definition two XOF mode functions known as `SHAKE128` and `SHAKE256`.